How to Create a Social Media Marketing Plan for Home Business

 This is the area that many home business owners don’t pay enough attention to, but is crucial to social media success.
 Posting your content all the time without paying attention to what others are doing is the same as being at a party and only talking about yourself.
 So along with preparing content to go out, you need to have a plan for commenting, sharing and engaging with others.
 Here are tips to doing that.

-8) Repeat daily.
-Social media isn't a "set-it-and-forget-it tasks."
+Social media isn't a "set-it-and-forget-it task."
 You need to post and engage daily.
 But with a plan, you keep social media from taking too much time and ensure you're getting maximum results.